-Deny next port: When total power used reaches power budget, the next port attempting to power up is denied, regardless of the port priority.
+Deny next port: When the power budget is exceeded, the next port attempting to power up is denied, regardless of the port priority.

 Deny low priority port: The port with the lower priority will be shut down to allow the higher priority port to power up.